NR-SSOR right preconditioned RRGMRES for arbitrary singular systems and least squares problems: Concluding remarks

 \section{Concluding remarks}

 We proposed applying the NR-SSOR right preconditioned RRGMRES for arbitrary singular systems and least squares problems, and proved that the method determines a solution of arbitrary singular systems and least squares problems even if the systems are inconsistent.
-Some numerical experiments on GP, index 2 inconsistent systems and underdetermined least squares problems showed that the proposed method is more efficient and robust than using $B = A^{\rm T}$, $B=\{{\rm diag}(A^{\rm T}A)\}^{-1} A$, and obtains smaller residuals compared to MINRES-QLP.
+Some numerical experiments on GP, index 2 inconsistent systems and underdetermined least squares problems showed that the proposed method is more efficient and robust than using $B = A^{\rm T}$, $B=\{{\rm diag}(A^{\rm T}A)\}^{-1} A$, and obtains smaller residuals compared to MINRES-QLP and the NR-SSOR right preconditioned GMRES.